Urigo/angular-meteor/README.md

 ### TypeScript Support
 The package uses this TypeScript [compilers](https://github.com/barbatus/ts-compilers) to compile `.ts`-files.
 Please, read there how you can configure TypeScript, what options are available or how you can speed up just-in-time compilation.

+TypeScript configuration file a.k.a. `tsconfig.json` is supported as well.
+Place a file with this name at the root folder and start adding any available TypeScript options you want.
+Read about the structure [here] (https://github.com/Microsoft/TypeScript/wiki/tsconfig.json). "files" property works only for the declaration files in the "typings" folder.

 By default, compiler will curse on syntactic errors and will log out all missing modules and other semantic errors to the terminal.
 So, if you have code like this:
 ````ts